Passlens

 Output modeDownloads one generic imageLets the user choose between practical digital or print-oriented outputs

-Trust and privacyHides processing assumptionsExplains browser-first vs server-side behavior clearly where relevant
+Trust and privacyHides processing assumptionsExplains browser-first vs upload-based behavior clearly where relevant

 Final reviewPushes download quicklyMakes it easier to inspect the result before the user commits to it